sonny-bit/2015-2022-Boston-Crime-Analysis/README.md

 ## Folder Structure

 - **Init Analysis:** Description of the initial analysis for the year 2022.
-- **Full Analysis + Tableau Report:** Description of the comprehensive analysis and Tableau report covering 2018-2022.
+- **Full Analysis + Tableau Report:** Description of the comprehensive analysis and Tableau report covering the period from 2018 to 2022.
+This section includes:
+  - The Jupyter Notebook for data preprocessing, responsible for creating the 2015-2022 dataset Excel file.
+  - The Tableau file for data visualization.
+  - Another Jupyter Notebook analyzing and explaining the findings derived from the comprehensive analysis.
 - **Data:** Explanation of the data folder and the data files it contains.
 - **Images:** Explanation of the images folder and any visualizations or images present.

 ## Sources

 Boston Crime reports were obtained here: [Crime Incident Reports in Boston](https://data.boston.gov/dataset/crime-incident-reports-august-2015-to-date-source-new-system)

 Boston's Map Data was obtained with the help of Rice University: [Rice University Workshop Files](https://rice.app.box.com/s/njkt1fc8pe1j3dajsccgid3sltoiy4av)

 ## Results

-In terms of district, Roxbury had the largest amount of crimes, while Charlestown had the least.
-Property Crime contained the highest amount of crime count, while Sexual Offenses had the least amount of crimes.
-2017 had the largest amount of crimes, whereas 2020 had the least amount of crimes.
-In terms of the seasons, Summer had the most crimes while Winter had the least crimes.
-Lastly, Friday is the weekday that had the most crimes.
+- In terms of district, Roxbury had the largest amount of crimes, while Charlestown had the least.
+- Property Crime contained the highest amount of crime count, while Sexual Offenses had the least amount of crimes.
+- 2017 had the largest amount of crimes, whereas 2020 had the least amount of crimes.
+- In terms of the seasons, Summer had the most crimes while Winter had the least crimes.
+- Lastly, Friday is the weekday that had the most crimes.
 Sunday had the least crimes within the week.

 ## Visuals